joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ```

 For example if you get a query from a component via
-`om.next/get-query` you'll see that the query has some useful
+`om.next/get-query` you'll see that the query has some interesting
 metadata:

 ```clj